Fall 2014 Lecture TBA

 Shapiro Admissions Center, Presentation Room

-Our Spring 2013 lecture will feature Professor Inderpal Grewal from the Women's, Gender, and Sexuality Studies Department at Yale University.
+Our Spring 2013 lecture featured Professor Inderpal Grewal from the Women's, Gender, and Sexuality Studies Department at Yale University.
 Her research interests include transnational feminist theory; gender and globalization, human rights; NGO’s and theories of civil society; theories of travel and mobility; South Asian cultural studies, and postcolonial feminism.
 She is the author of Home and Harem: Nation, Gender, Empire and the Cultures of Travel (Duke University Press, 1996) and Transnational America: Feminisms, Diasporas, Neoliberalisms (Duke University Press, 2005).
 Currently she is working on a book length project on the relation between feminist practices and security discourses.

 Fall 2012 Lecture